hrshdhgd/llm-change-agent/README.md

 - Given a prompt relevant to making ontology resource changes, the agent responds with KGCL change statements.
 - Supports OpenAI, Ollama, Anthropic and CBORG (LBNL hosted) models.

-**:warning:** OpenAI, Anthropic and CBORG model use are subject to availability of corresponding keys as environment variables.
+**:warning:** OpenAI, Anthropic and CBORG model use are subject to availability of corresponding keys as environment variables locally.

 ## Installation
 To install the dependencies, run: